pinobatch/little-things-nes/oekakids/README.md

 At the title screen, press the Start Button on controller 1 to show a canvas.

-Above the canvas are four groups of numbers: the chosen advance mode, the horizontal (X) and vertical (Y) coordinates of the pen position, and the status bits sent after the coordinates.
+Above the canvas are three groups of numbers: the chosen advance mode, the horizontal (X) and vertical (Y) coordinates of the pen position, and the two bits sent after the coordinates.
 The first status bit becomes 1 while the pen is on the tablet, and the second reflects the space bar.

+At the top of the screen is a gray bar.
+Its height is proportional to how long the program took to read the position from the tablet.
+A ruler at top left helps measure how tall the gray bar is.

 A reticle appears while the pen is on the tablet.
 Moving the pen within the drawing surface draws gray pixels into the canvas.
 Moving